 Aircraft photography is a very niche based form of photography basically practiced only by aviation enthusiasts.
 It is very challenging as well; taking air to air environmental portrait is not a child’s play.
-You need to be skilled as a photographer and in the knowledge of aircrafts.
-Taking a photo of the airplane in its natural environment becomes an environmental portrait, the subject needs to be the aircraft including its external life that could be the surrounding or a different object or both, but revealing more than just what an aircraft looks like.
+You need to be skilled as a photographer and in the knowledge of aircraft.
+Taking a photo of the airplane in its natural environment becomes an environmental portrait, the subject needs to be the aircraft including its external life that could be the surrounding or a different object or both but revealing more than just what an aircraft looks like.
 In environmental portraits, the subject, its life, its activities are all arrested in a story form to give it a dignified portrayal.
-The aircraft may be in its flight or in a stand still position or it might be in the process of taking off or landing, in between these moments you as photographer needs to decide “how to pan out the best environmental portrait possible?”
-Different forms of aircraft photography require different set of skills but the basic of it all remains the same.
+The aircraft may be in its flight or in a standstill position or it might be in the process of taking off or landing, in between these moments you as the photographer needs to decide “how to pan out the best environmental portrait possible?”
+Different forms of aircraft photography require a different set of skills but the basic of it all remains the same.

 Planning involved for the Environmental Portrait